Artistic Director, Modern Lv-3, 4, 5 & 6, Chair of Modern Department

 Taylor is currently the director of the dance department at Plainfield High School, on staff at Sharron’s Millers Academy for the Performing Arts, Art of Motion, and Man in Motion.
 He continues to be a guest performer for several dance companies and teaches dance workshops throughout the tri-state area.

-Joseph Van Loon is a 21 year old Essex County native.
+Joseph Van Loon is an Essex County native.
 He has been tap dancing since the age of 6, and has studied under the training of Karen Calloway-Williams since the age of 8.
 He joined the New Jersey Tap Ensemble in 2004, and is still an active member of their first company.
 In addition to his tap dancing credits, Joseph is also a classically trained tenor, studying at Lincoln Center.

 Creative Movement, Pre-Dance Modern, Chair of Preschool Division